-This information will help you care for a friend or family member with delirium.
+This information explains what delirium is and will help you care for a friend or family member with delirium.

-Delirium is a sudden change in the way someone thinks and behaves.
-People with delirium cannot pay attention to what is going on around them and their thinking is not organized.
+Delirium is a sudden change in the way someone thinks and acts.
+People with delirium can’t pay attention to what’s going on around them, and their thinking isn’t organized.
 This can be very frightening for the person with delirium, their family, and their friends.

 Many people with delirium seem confused.
 They may:

 - Be restless and upset